mc-carlessi/MySQL-Essential-Bootcamp-2024/verify-installation/verify-installation.md

 ### Objectives
 In this lab, you will:
-* Understand better how MySQL connection works
 * Install test databases for labs (world and employees)
 * Have a look on useful statements
+* Remove community software

 > **Note:**
   * Server: mysql1

-## Task 1: Remove Community and import databases
+## Task 1: Import sample databases

 1. If not already connected, connect to mysql1 server thought app-srv
     ```